Marty Tripes: Motocross career

 Tripes was born in San Diego, California and began riding bicycles during the era that spawned BMX racing.
 As a child, he watched one of the first motocross races in America which featured the top European riders of the era.
 The riding ability of the European riders greatly impressed Tripes and he sought to emulate their style, especially that of his idol Joel Robert.
 He rode 100cc Penton Berkshire before moving on to a succession of ČZs.
 By 1971 he was riding a Montesa, and had won the Mammoth Mountain Motocross.

 Tripes made an impression as a 14-year-old prodigy in the 1971 Denver Inter-AMA race where he scored an impressive fourth-place finish against some of the best motocross racers in the world.
 However, when the AMA discovered his real age, he was banned from competition until his 16th birthday.
 He was then contracted to ride for the Yamaha factory racing team managed by Don Jones, father of future national champion and teammate Gary Jones.

 He rose to national prominence in July 1972 just after his 16th birthday when, he scored an unexpected victory for Yamaha in the inaugural Super Bowl of Motocross in the Los Angeles Coliseum.
 The race is considered to be the first true stadium Supercross race in America.
-His surprising victory in what was officially the second professional race of his career, came at a time when European riders dominated the sport of motocross.
+His surprising victory in what was officially the second professional race of his career, came at a time when European riders dominated the sport, and it was considered a significant accomplishment for an American rider to finish among the top five against the more experienced European competitors.

 Tripes became the youngest rider to win an AMA national as he rode to three second-place finishes to earn the overall victory against some of the world's best riders including former world champions Torsten Hallman and Dave Bickers as well as future world champion Håkan Andersson.
 His performances in the final two races where, he had to work his way through the field after bad starts, thrilled the spectators in attendance.
 His Super Bowl victory created a huge wave of excitement in the American motorcycle community.
 He then left the Yamaha team to ride a ČZ in the 1972 Trans-AMA motocross series where he was the top-scoring American rider in the series-ending race, defeating top American riders such as Brad Lackey, Jim Pomeroy and Gary Jones.

 Tripes was then contracted to ride for the Honda factory racing team in the 1973 250cc national championship.
 He successfully defended his Super Bowl of Motocross victory and won two races in the 250cc national championship to end the season ranked sixth in the nation.